folio-org/okapi/doc/guide.md

 Hence any piece of software that manifests the following traits can become an Okapi module:

-* it is an HTTP network server that communicates using a REST-styled web service protocol -- typically, but not necessarily, with a JSON payload
+* It is an HTTP network server that communicates using a REST-styled web service protocol -- typically, but not necessarily, with a JSON payload.

-* it comes with a descriptor file, namely the [`ModuleDescriptor.json`](../okapi-core/src/main/raml/ModuleDescriptor.json), which declares the basic module metadata (id, name, etc.), module's dependencies on other modules (interface identifiers to be precise) and reports all "provided" interfaces
+* It comes with a descriptor file, namely the [`ModuleDescriptor.json`](../okapi-core/src/main/raml/ModuleDescriptor.json), which declares the basic module metadata (id, name, etc.), specifies the module's dependencies on other modules (interface identifiers to be precise), and reports all "provided" interfaces.

-* `ModuleDescriptor.json` has a list of all `routes` (HTTP paths and methods) that a given module handles, this gives Okapi necessary information to proxy traffic to the module (this is similar to a simplified RAML specification)
+* `ModuleDescriptor.json` has a list of all `routes` (HTTP paths and methods) that a given module handles, this gives Okapi necessary information to proxy traffic to the module (this is similar to a simplified RAML specification).

-* it follows versioning rules defined in the chapter _Versioning and Dependencies_
+* It follows versioning rules defined in the chapter _Versioning and Dependencies_.

-* WIP: it provides interfaces required for monitoring and instrumentation
+* WIP: it provides interfaces required for monitoring and instrumentation.

 As you can see, none of those requirements specifically state rules for deployment and, as such, it would be entirely possible to integrate